 Plain Old Hard Work

 Passion alone doesn’t breed success.
 As the old saying goes, nothing worth having comes easily.
 Psychologists refer to it as ‘deliberate practice,’ or practicing in a way that pushes your skill set as much as possible.
-In real estate, that means showing up every single day, sick or well, to practice scripts, prospect, study the latest market trends, and review current analyses and comps.
+In real estate, that means showing up every single day, sick or well, to practice real estate scripts, prospect, study the latest market trends, and review current analyses and comps.

 Rare is the agent or broker who makes a million dollars their first year in the business, but agents with staying power know to celebrate the incremental gains that provide motivation to keep pushing forward.